vppillai/h3Docs/apps/firmware_update/readme.md

 How to fix it:
 * Input COM port number of the intended device to be downloaded when Please enter COM port number to program: is displayed as shown in the above figures.
-* Note that for each downloading option of WINC chip firmware, TLS/SSL root certificates, gain table the COM port number to be given.
+* Note that for each downloading option of ATWINC chip firmware, TLS/SSL root certificates, gain table the COM port number to be given.
 To avoid this, it is possible to force the winc_programmer_UART tool to use a specific COM port number in the beginning.
 For example to use COM56, run the script like this: download_all.bat UART 56

 ## Failed To Initialize Programmer: Invalid Chip ID